peter-grotz/aind-exaspim-ccf-fusion/code/BigStitcher-Spark/README.md

 #### Instructions/stories how people set up Spark/BigStitcher-Spark on their respective clusters:
 * HHMI Janelia (LSF cluster): [Tutorial on YouTube](https://youtu.be/D3Y1Rv_69xI?si=mp_57Jby0T2ETP0p&t=5520) by [@trautmane](https://github.com/trautmane)
+* MDC Berlin (SGE cluster): [Google doc explaining the steps](https://docs.google.com/document/d/119jxXk-w3GWZ3IvpMXlAclE8ZeNXniiuO3YScMyImUQ/edit?usp=sharing) by [@bellonet](https://github.com/bellonet)
+* ***We are currently developing a generic [NextFlow](https://www.nextflow.io)-based pipeline for submitting BigStitcher-Spark jobs to a cluster***

 ### To run it on the cloud<a name="installcloud">

 `mvn clean package -P fatjar` builds `target/BigStitcher-Spark-0.0.1-SNAPSHOT.jar` for distribution.

-For running the fatjar on the **cloud** check out services such as [Amazon EMR](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html).
-An implementations of image readers and writers that support cloud storage can be found [here](https://github.com/bigdataviewer/bigdataviewer-omezarr).
-Note that running it on the cloud is an ongoing effort with [@kgabor](https://github.com/kgabor), [@tpietzsch](https://github.com/tpietzsch) and the AWS team that currently works as a prototype but is further being optimized.
-We will provide an updated documentation in due time.
+BigStitcher-Spark is now fully "cloud-native".
+For running the fatjar on the **cloud** check out services such as [Amazon EMR](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html) and [Google Serverless Batches](https://cloud.google.com/dataproc-serverless/docs/quickstarts/spark-batch).
 Note that some modules support prefetching `--prefetch`, which is important for cloud execution due to its delays as it pre-loads all image blocks in parallel before processing.
+We will soon add detailled information on how to run the examples on both cloud platforms (it works - if you need help now, please contact @StephanPreibisch).

 ## Example Datasets<a name="examples">